magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 CABPI-196 Login Display
 ---

-1. Add new layout handle to page if our module is enabled,
+1. Add new layout handle to page if our module is enabled, - done
 2. Update header logo.
 Using similar to enterprise change for logo?
 Maybe but just for the login page,

 ```xml